DO WHAT YOU LOVE

 and promote the mission.
 The following examples have raised money to continue the fight #foronemoregirl!

 Roger and Susan Parker hit a bullseye on their first first annual Target Trafficking - 3D Archery Shoot!
-This single event raised over $30,000 to provide opportunities for survivors of sex trafficking!
+This event raised over $30,000 to provide opportunities for survivors!

 Adelaide (9) and Mercy (7) ran a lemonade and goodies stand together during the summer.
 Each week they donated half the money to Wings and half to the homeless.